auth0/auth0.net/docs-source/migrating.md

 For a full background and other details please refer to the official [OIDC-conformant authentication migration guide](https://auth0-docs-content-pr-3100.herokuapp.com/docs/api-auth/tutorials/migration).

-## Better Separation of the Authentication and Management API
+## Better separation of the Authentication and Management API

-Because of the changes to the Authentication pipeline for OIDC conformance, some breaking changes was introduced and weare therefore required to increase the version number of the Authentication API SDK.
+Because of the changes to the Authentication pipeline for OIDC conformance, some breaking changes were introduced and we are therefore required to increase the version number of the Authentication API SDK.
 One problem however was that some classes were shared in between the Authentication API SDK and the Management API SDK, in particular the information returned from the `/userinfo` endpoint.

 In the new OIDC conformant pipeline this is not the case anymore, as the endpoint return claims which conform to the [OIDC standard](http://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).